There’s nothing better than a summer holiday away, exploring a new place with your friends and family and getting some well needed rest.

 Asking a Friend or Neighbour

-A simple yet effective way to ensure your plants are looked after while you are away is to enlist the help of a friend or neighbour.
+A simple yet effective way to ensure your plants are looked after whilst on holiday is to enlist the help of a friend or neighbour.

 Be Neighbourly

 Make sure you offer to return the favour when they are going away!
 To make things easier for them you could set up one of the methods listed above.
-Meaning your plant sitter only has to pop in once or twice to top up the homemade watering systems, rather than every day you are away.
+Your plant sitter only has to pop in once or twice to top up the homemade watering systems.

 Notes